pnp/blog/content/post/introduction-to-tokens.md

 #### ID tokens

-ID tokens are used by a client to provide a user\'s identity.
+ID tokens are used by a client to provide a user's identity.
 This is referred to as **authentication**.
 One example is a user entering their credentials in to a client and being given an ID token on sign-in success.
 By then having an ID token, the client then can access